ktam069/MSA_Phase_2_2019/README.md

 ## Instructions for Running

-This application is deployed through Azure DevOps and can be found at: https://msa-phase2-video-processing.azurewebsites.net/
+This application is deployed through Microsoft Azure DevOps and can be found at: https://msa-phase2-video-processing.azurewebsites.net/

 If you wish to run the program locally, run the following command in the project folder: